-As your nonprofit organization struggles to file your annual charitable state registrations, you may wonder why states require annual charitable registrations at all.
-Charitable registration and regulation is a method of protecting the public from fraudulent charity solicitations by individuals and entities and instances of where an organization will misuse funds that are given.
-The California Office of the Attorney General posted a list of issues that are trying to limit and which they investigate.
+A s your nonprofit organization struggles to file your annual charitable state registrations, you may wonder why states require annual charitable registrations.
+Charitable registration and regulation is a method of protecting the public from fraudulent charity solicitations by individuals and entities and helps minimize instances in which an organization misuses funds that were donated to it.
+The California Office of the Attorney General posted a list of issues they are trying to limit and which they investigate.
 They are listed below:

 - self-dealing transactions either between a director and the public benefit corporation, or by trustees

 - loans by a corporation to a director or officer

 - loss of substantial corporate funds or assets during one year

 - losses of charitable assets through speculative investments

 - excessive amounts paid by a public benefit corporation or charitable trust for salaries, benefits, travel, entertainment, legal and other professional fees

 - sale of a charity or conversion of a public benefit corporation to for-profit status (authorized by statute under restricted conditions) at a price that is unfair to the charity